datanav/docs/DTLReferenceGuide.rst

      - | *Arguments:*
        |   VALUES(value-expression{1})
        |
-       | Translates all non-null input values to transit encoded JSON strings.
+       | Translates all input values to transit encoded JSON strings.
          The keys of dicts are sorted lexically.
 This function behaves like the ``json`` function, except that it transit encodes values.
      - | ``["json-transit", 1]``